breuerfelix/breuerfelix.github.io/_posts/24-04-13-disable-testcontainers-ci.md

 category: blog
 ---

-[Testcontainers](https://testcontainers.com/) is a great tool for local development and testing in order to spin up containers that mimick the actual environment to test against.
-It has frameworks for almost every programming language for easy to use integration.
+[Testcontainers](https://testcontainers.com/) is a great tool for local development and testing, allowing you to spin up containers that mimic the actual environment to test against.
+It has frameworks for almost every programming language for easy integration.
-Sadly, it uses Docker under the hood and [does not want to support other container runtimes](https://github.com/testcontainers/testcontainers-java/issues/1135#issuecomment-453757407) like kubernetes.
-Since many GitLab Runners are hosted inside a Kubernetes cluster or do not want to expose the Docker socket for security reasons, testcontainers does not work anymore and tests fail in the pipeline.
+Sadly, it uses Docker under the hood and [does not want to support other container runtimes](https://github.com/testcontainers/testcontainers-java/issues/1135#issuecomment-453757407) like Kubernetes.
+Since many GitLab Runners are hosted inside a Kubernetes cluster or do not want to expose the Docker socket for security reasons, Testcontainers does not work anymore and tests fail in the pipeline.
-You [cannot disable testcontainers when docker is not present](https://github.com/testcontainers/testcontainers-java/issues/2833) because it will disable the whole test and not just the container initialization.
+You [cannot disable Testcontainers when Docker is not present](https://github.com/testcontainers/testcontainers-java/issues/2833) because it will disable the whole test and not just the container initialization.
-Thats when a real engineer is needed and ChatGPT has to stay at home...
+That's when a real engineer is needed and ChatGPT has to stay at home...

 # JDBC